RoadieHQ/marketing-site/content/docs/integrations/aws-resources/index.md

 | organization-account | AWS Organization Accounts                 | `organizations:ListAccounts`, `organizations:ListTagsForResource`              |

-The tagging functionality of AWS is used to determine the owner of each resource.
-By default, Roadie uses tag with a key `owner` to determine what value to use for the owner field of the generated entity.

 You can expand the code snippet below to show an example policy document for the AWS role.
 You can add additional statement blocks into the policy document where multiple role policy actions are required.